Daarkosss/mushroom-identifier/README.md

 python -m src.web_app.app
 ```

-`-m` is necessary to run it properly due to relative imports.
+`-m` is necessary to run it as script due to relative imports.

 ## Mushroom species translations
 | Latin                 | Polish              |